itzabhaysingh/itzabhaysingh/README.md

-- 👋 Hi, I’m @itzabhaysingh
+- 👋 Hi, I’m Abhay.
-- 👀 I’m interested in becoming a Fullstack Web Dev.
+- 👀 I’m interested in becoming a FrontEnd Web Dev.
-- 🌱 I’m currently a React Dev.
 - 📫 How to reach me : mail:- itzabhaysingh@gmail.com

 <!---